Seth A. Watkins

 He also held an appointment, most recently as Adjunct Professor, in Duke's Thomas Lord Department of Mechanical Engineering & Materials Science (1997-2017).
 As an alumnus, he served on the Board of Visitors of the Pratt School of Engineering at Duke from 2008-2016.
 He received the Engineering Distinguished Service Award (2015) from Duke's Engineering Alumni Association as well as the Charles A. Dukes Award for Outstanding Volunteer Service (2002) from the Duke Alumni Association.

 Seth was a student at Duke for 11 years.
-He received both a PhD and JD from Duke, his research for the former particularly focused on high temperature superconductors.
+He received both a PhD and JD from Duke, and his research for the former particularly focused on high-temperature superconductors.
 As an undergraduate at Duke, Seth completed a double major in mechanical engineering and materials science, as well as public policy.

 He has a private law practice located in Washington, D.C.
 He is licensed to practice law in the District of Columbia and Virginia.
 Prior to forming his own firm, Seth practiced in a large general practice firm as well as boutique intellectual property and international trade firms.
 He represents clients concerning a diverse array of issues before the courts and administrative agencies, in transactional and counseling matters, and in other considerations that lend themselves to legal advice and advocacy.